aajanki/gcp-workflows-toolkit/README.md

 Currently implemented validators:

-- `"invalidWorkflowName"` checks that the workflow names are valid
 - `"duplicatedStepName"` checks that there are no duplicated step names in the workflow
 - `"duplicatedSubworkflowName"` checks that there are not duplicated subworkflow names
+- `"invalidWorkflowName"` checks that the workflow names are valid
 - `"missingJumpTarget"` checks that call and next steps targets exist
-- `"wrongNumberOfCallArguments"` checks that a correct number of arguments is provided in subworkflow call
+- `"wrongNumberOfCallArguments"` checks that a correct number of arguments is provided in subworkflow calls

-It if possible to disable certain validator by listing the names of validators-to-be-disabled as the second argument to the `validate()` call.
-This might be handy, for example, if a validator is buggy and reject a valid workflow.
+It is possible to disable some validators by listing the names of validators-to-be-disabled as the second argument to the `validate()` call.
+This might be handy, for example, if a validator is buggy and rejects a valid workflow.

 ```typescript
 const workflow = new WorkflowApp(...)